pacifics/PassDao/README.md

 #### PASS DAO Smart Contract.
 Used for the management and display of the upgrades from the beginning of the application.
 No public function.

 #### PASS Project Smart Contracts.
-Used for the management and display of the PASS DAO projects.
+Used for the management and display of the PASS projects.
 One project smart contract for each project.
 No public function.

 #### PASS Contractor Smart Contracts.
 Used by the project managers and contractors of the application.
 One smart contract for each project manager or contractor.